John Smeaton (born 1976): Awards

 Smeaton was one of four members of the public who were presented with a Daily Mirror Pride of Britain award in 2007.
-In December 2007, Smeaton was presented with a CNN Everyday Superhero Award in New York, and awarded the Queen's Gallantry Medal.

-In the same month Smeaton was named as one of the ten "Top Scots 2007" by Scotland on Sunday.
+In December 2007, Smeaton was presented with a CNN Everyday Superhero Award in New York.
+Smeaton was named as one of the ten "Top Scots 2007" by Scotland on Sunday.

 Doubts

 In March 2008, reports began to circulate in the national press that Smeaton's involvement in the incident had been exaggerated, and that others, who had done more to restrain the attackers, had not been recognised with awards such as the Queen's Gallantry Medal.
 Alex McIlveen, who tore a tendon in his foot while tackling burning Kafeel Ahmed, told reporters: "John Smeaton is not telling the whole truth.
 When it came to tackling the bombers, he didn't land a blow."
 Smeaton denied claims that he was a fake; and pointed out that he had already stated in 2007 that he felt the press were not giving enough credit to the others involved.